< Back

 • 0% rate (for certain international transactions)

-Some services – such as education and healthcare – are exempt from VAT.
+However, some services – such as education and healthcare – are exempt from VAT.

 If you’re a business, you must register for VAT, include it on your invoices, and file VAT returns monthly or quarterly.
-If you trade within the EU, intra-community VAT rules apply.
+If you trade within the EU, intra-community VAT rules also apply.

 Tax returns and deadlines